DPCS3810/project-1-bugdealers/README.md

 The project was developed as part of *Design Practices in Computer Science* (CS-3810), focusing on modular design, usability, and maintainable software engineering.

 `Treesize` in project-1-budealers repository contains the code and commits.
+`Detailed Documentation` pdf contains details for developer's to understand and edit the code further.

 ---